EXHIBITOR magazine ranks the most remarkable exhibits from the 2017 International Consumer Electronics Show.

-Many exhibits at CES fall into the category of what some might call "department-store booths," where several product lines under a wide corporate umbrella are apportioned individual slices of a company's booth space.
+Many of the exhibits at the International Consumer Electronics Show fall into what could be called the "department-store booth" category, in which several product lines under a wide corporate umbrella are apportioned individual slices of a company's booth space.
 Even the best of them often end up looking more like shopping malls full of disparate stores and kiosks than well-branded corporate exhibits.
-Relying on brand hues, monochromatic carpeting, or au courant finishes to serve as cohesive threads capable of tying unrelated product groupings together, designers make a valiant effort, yet often succeed in little more than offering up disjointed experiences as attendees pass from one vignette to another.
-But LG Electronics broke the mold with this exceptionally curated assemblage of individual parts.
-Designed by LG's in-house agency HSAd and fabricated by The Taylor Group, the exhibit offered surprise and delight around every corner.
+Relying on brand hues, monochromatic carpeting, or au courant finishes to serve as cohesive threads capable of tying together unrelated product groupings, designers make a valiant effort, yet often succeed in little more than offering up disjointed experiences as attendees pass from one vignette to another.
+But LG Electronics Inc. broke the mold with an exceptionally curated assemblage of individual components.
+Designed by LG's in-house agency, HSAD, and fabricated by Taylor Manufacturing Industries Inc. (The Taylor Group), the exhibit offered surprise and delight around every corner.
 From the tunnel of 4K OLED curved screens to the captivating kinetic installation

 representing the "nano cell" technology behind the company's Super UHD HDR offerings